10 Gorgeous Gaelic Voices

 Seinn, 2012 – with Wendy MacIsaac

 Suas E, 1997

-Bho Thìr nan Craobh, 1996 – An iTunes purchase link is provided, as the version being sold on Amazon is a bootleg that does not profit the artist
+Bho Thìr nan Craobh, 1996 – An iTunes purchase link is provided, as the version being sold on Amazon does not profit the artist

 Runrig was first formed in the Isle of Skye in 1973.
 The three albums of theirs listed here are my favourites; they are a bit like the classic rock of the Gaelic world.
 These albums feature lead singer Donnie Munro (who retired from the band in 1997 and was replaced by Canadian singer Bruce Guthro).
 Some of the songs on these albums have become new classics, learned by children in school and beloved by contemporary Gaelic singers.
 Consider these albums an essential part of your Gaelic cultural education. | Artists’ website

 I’m so excited to be able to update this post in 2020 with a Gorgeous Gaelic Voices Spotify playlist for you, featuring the artists and most of their albums listed above, plus most of their new releases since 2016 – 30 hours of Gaelic goodness!